 Also known as Church of the Resurrection of Jesus Christ or even just the Church on the Blood - as it marks the spot where Alexander II was fatally wounded in an assassination attempt on March 1, 1881.
 Designed by Alfred Parland in the style of 16th and 17th-century Russian churches, the Church of the Resurrection provides a stark (some would say jarring) contrast to its surroundings of Baroque, Classical and Modernist architecture.

 The Cathedral is a unique masterpiece combining the old Russian architectural style, the talents of the best Russian artists and Italian stone carvers, and the Roman mosaics.
 7,500 square meters of mosaics cover almost all the surface of the walls and ceilings.

 Although years of neglect during the Soviet Era left the building in poor condition, 27 years of painstaking restoration led to the reopening of the cathedral in 1997.

 The State Hermitage Museum

 The museum was founded in 1764 when Catherine the Great purchased a collection of 255 paintings from Berlin.
-Nowadays, the Hermitage has about 2.7 million exhibits and displays a full range of world art from Ancient Egypt to early 20th century Europe.
-It includes works by Leonardo da Vinci, Michelangelo, Raphael, Titian, unique collections of Rembrandt, Rubens, French Impressionists and sculptures by Rodin.
+Nowadays, the Hermitage has about 2.7 million exhibits and displays a full range of world art from ancient Egypt to early 20th century Europe.
+It includes works by Leonardo da Vinci, Michelangelo, Raphael, Titian, unique collections of Rembrandt, Rubens, French impressionists, and sculptures by Rodin.

-Hermitage is not just a place full of treasures, but the museum itself is a real jewel, piece of antiquity, a house of mysterious Russian history.
+Hermitage is not just a place full of treasures, but the museum itself is a real jewel, a piece of antiquity, a house of mysterious Russian history.